SEDB/CCMutator/README.md

 `./lib/ccmutate` contains the source files and `README`s for each mutation operator.
 See these `README`s for information on using each individual operator.
 The operators also have test scripts that show examples of their use.

+## Issues
+* Parallel make (`-j`) appears to not work due to dependency issues

+* Using a different version of opt/clang/llvm than what is hooked up with CCmutator during `./configure` can result in issues due to feature additions/changes.